Set Partitions and Other Bell Number Enumerated Objects: Introduction

-There is a plethora of studies of statistics on permutations, many of which are counted by eulerain or macmahonian numbers, such as descents, exceedances, right-to-left minima or maxima, inversions, etc. On the other hand, we recall the two most basic enumerations for set partitions : the total number of set partitions of $[n]$ is the Bell number \cite{Ro} and the number of set partitions of $[n]$ with $k$ blocks is the Stirling number of the second kind, as given in \cite{Bo,St1}.
+Permutations and set partitions are among the richest objects in enumerative combinatorics.
+A basic reason for this fact is the wide variety of ways to represent a permutation and a set partition combinatorially.
+A second reason for their richness is the wide variety of interesting \emph{statistics}.
+Among many statistics on the set of permutations, the most classical ones are Eulerian and Mahonian statistics.
+Some of these are descents, weak excedances, anti-excedances, right-to-left minima or maxima, inversions, etc. On the other hand, we recall the two most basic enumerations for set partitions: the total number of set partitions over $[n]$ and the number of set partitions over $[n]$ having $k$ blocks are the Bell number, $B(n)$ and the Stirling number of the second kind, $S(n,k)$ respectively (see \cite{Bo,Ma,Ro,St1}).